 76: There are so many different grip variations to get used to and try out including double overhand (grip strength), over under and the intimidating hook grip.
 Mastering all of these has been a pleasure 🙌

-77: Watching people cry from exhaustion when I put them through a pause rep and slow negative deadlift day.
+77: Watching people cry from exhaustion when I put them through a paused rep and slow negative deadlift day.

-78: Having the strength to easily pick up your girlfriend.
+78: Having the strength to quickly pick up your girlfriend.

 79: Being able to surprise your boyfriend by picking him up and throwing him down.
 I bet he didn’t see that coming!

 80: Deadlifts can make you feel like one of the biggest and strongest guys in your gym especially if not too many people deadlift in your gym or you go to planet fitness.

 81: At the same time, Deadlifts can make you feel extremely small when comparing yourself (a deadlift enthusiast) with someone who actually competes.
 Yes Larry, I’m talking about you.
 Why do you have to go and be so strong?
 You’re making me look bad in front of my girlfriend 😭

 82: Although they are technically considered “training legs”, I don’t dread Deadlift days like I dread a regular leg day.

 83: There is something about the sound of the weights hitting the floor that is so satisfying.
 If you deadlift for long enough this sound will start coming to you in your dreams, I promise.

 84: If your gym does not let you drop the weights, this is not the gym you should be training at.
 Years down the road you will look back and thank deadlifts for opening your eyes to a better gym.